Skip to content

 Parameters

 Parameters are the configurable settings and learned values that define how a machine learning model operates and makes predictions.
-They control the model's complexity, learning behavior, and decision-making process.
-They determine everything from how the algorithm processes input features to how it handles overfitting and convergence.
-Proper parameter selection and tuning are crucial for model performance, as they directly influence the model's ability to generalize to new, unseen data.
-In essence, parameters are the knobs and dials that data scientists adjust to optimize model performance for specific problems and datasets.
+They control the model’s complexity, learning behavior, and decision-making process.
+Proper parameter selection and tuning are crucial for model performance, as they directly influence the model’s ability to generalize to new, unseen data.

 Scikit-learn provides details of the parameters for ARIMA Timeseries.